wokwik/pinterest-data-pipeline426/README.md

             # The SASL client bound by "sasl.jaas.config" invokes this class.
             client.sasl.client.callback.handler.class = software.amazon.msk.auth.iam.IAMClientCallbackHandler
             ```
-            - Deploy the API, and note down the environment name <env>, you have chosen
+        - go back to AWS and deploy the <chosen_prefix>-api API in AWS Console, and note down the environment name <env>, you have chosen
             - Note down the Invoke URL.
 The url should look like this:
             'https://<invoke-url-sub-domain>.amazonaws.com/<env>/topics/<chosen_prefix>.pin'

         - To send messages to the API Gateway, you need to start the REST proxy, by running the following command, like so:
             - cd confluent-7.2.0/bin
             - ./kafka-rest-start /home/ec2-user/confluent-7.2.0/etc/kafka-rest/kafka-rest.properties

         - The python code to send events to the proxy server are:
             ```
             headers = {'Content-Type': 'application/vnd.kafka.json.v2+json'}
             invoke_url = 'https://<invoke-url-sub-domain>.amazonaws.com/<env>/topics/<chosen_prefix>.pin'